Michaelleojacob/Michaelleojacob/README.md

 ### Hey, I'm Michael

-I press buttons, click clack on the keyboard and solve stuff and create things.
-It's like magic.
+I mainly press buttons or click & clack on the keyboard.
+In doing so I create or solve stuff and things, it is basically magic.

 Enjoy solving difficult problems with simple but elegant solutions.